class CustomFactory: ViewFactory {

 }

-Afterwards, we need to inject the CustomFactory in our view.
-To do this, we pass the newly created factory to the ChatChannelListView (or ChatChannelView if only that one is used).
+Afterwards, you need to inject the CustomFactory in your view.
+To do this, you pass the newly created factory to the ChatChannelListView.
+If you are only using the ChatChannelView, you can pass the factory to it instead.

 var body: some Scene {